+10.-(1) Where a person is registered and wishes to renew his registration at the end of a prescribed period, he shall make an application for renewal to the Education and Training Committee in accordance with rules made by the Council.

+(2) The Education and Training Committee shall grant the application for renewal if-

+- (a) the applicant meets the conditions set out in article 9(2)(b) and (c); - (aa) the Registrar informs the Education and Training Committee that the applicant has satisfied him that there is in force in relation to the applicant, or there will be as necessary for the purpose of complying with article 11A, appropriate cover under an indemnity arrangement;

-- 10. (1) Where a person is registered and wishes to renew his registration at the end of a prescribed period, he shall make an application for renewal to the Education and Training Committee in accordance with rules made by the Council. - (2) The Education and Training Committee shall grant the application for renewal if the applicant - - (a) meets the conditions set out in article 9(2)(b) and (c); - (b) satisfies the Education and Training Committee that he has met any prescribed requirements for continuing professional development within the prescribed time; and - (c) where he has not practised, or has practised for less than the prescribed period, since his first registration or, as the case may be, his latest renewal, has met such requirements as to additional education, training or experience as the Council may specify under article 19(3) and which apply to him. - (3) Where an applicant does not satisfy the Education and Training Committee that he has met the requirements mentioned in paragraph (2)(b) or (c), the Committee may renew the applicant's registration on condition that he satisfy those requirements within a specified time and if the person fails to comply with the condition, subject to article 11(3) and 37(3), his registration shall lapse and, in accordance with prescribed procedure, his name shall be removed from the register. - (4) Where a person's registration has lapsed, he may apply to the Education and Training Committee to be readmitted and the Committee shall grant the application if - - (a) the applicant meets the conditions set out in article 9(2)(b) and (c); and - (b) he satisfies the Education and Training Committee that he has met such requirements as to additional education, training or experience as the Council may specify under article 19(3) and which apply to him. - (5) Article 9(4) to (6) shall apply to applications made under this article.
+- (b) the applicant satisfies the Education and Training Committee that he has met any prescribed requirements for continuing professional development within the prescribed time; and - (c) where he has not practised, or has practised for less than the prescribed period, since his first registration or, as the case may be, his latest renewal, the applicant has met such requirements as to additional education, training or experience as the Council may specify under article 19(3) and which apply to him.

+(3) Where an applicant does not satisfy the Education and Training Committee that he has met the requirements mentioned in paragraph (2)(b) or (c), the Committee may renew the applicant's registration on condition that he satisfy those requirements within a specified time and if the person fails to comply with the condition, subject to article 11(3) and 37(3), his registration shall lapse and, in accordance with prescribed procedure, his name shall be removed from the register.

+(4) Where a person's registration has lapsed, he may apply to the Education and Training Committee to be readmitted and the Committee shall grant the application if-

+- (a) the applicant meets the conditions set out in article 9(2)(b) and (c); - (aa) the Registrar informs the Education and Training Committee that the applicant has satisfied him that there is in force in relation to the applicant, or there will be as necessary for the purpose of complying with article 11A, appropriate cover under an indemnity arrangement; and - (b) he satisfies the Education and Training Committee that he has met such requirements as to additional education, training or experience as the Council may specify under article 19(3) and which apply to him.

+(5) Article 9(5) to (7) shall apply to applications made under this article.